 The contemporary manga with the varieties of genre is all thanks to the experimental manga from the previous years.
 Manga features many genres like action, Fantasy, Romance, slice of life, etc.

 Most of the manga artists portray their character with wide eyes.
 This goes way back to the‘Shojo’ magazine illustrations during the 19t century.
 ‘Shojo’ was heavily influenced by famous ‘Shojo’ artist such as Moto Hagio and Riyoko Ikeda.
 Apart from female ‘Shojo’ artist, the two male artists who were popular with their ‘Shojo’ manga were Tezuka’s “Ribon No Kishi” 1953-1956 and Mitsuteru Yokoyama “Mahotsukai Sarii” 1966.
 In the modern days ‘Shojo’ Manga is mostly based on Romance genre.
 ‘Shojo’ manga slowly became a world-wide phenomenon.
 Manga like “Fruit Basket” by Natsuki Takaya became the most popular ‘Shojo’ manga in the United States.
-By the 21st century, manga for women and girls represents a wide range of medium for pre and early teenagers to adults.
+By the 21st century, manga for women and girls represents a wide range of medium.
+Both for pre and early teenagers to adults.

 Mangas are also based for boys (‘Shonen’) under the age of 18 and young men (‘Seinin’) between 18-30 years of age in which the genre are most preferably action, adventure or superheroes, where the protagonist is a male character.
 Among the other popular Japanese manga genres, we also have ‘Yōji’, for children aged 1-4, followed by ‘Kodomo (or Jidō)’, for kids just learning to read.
 ‘Josie’ for older teenagers and adult women.